American Institutes for Research Recognized for Commitment to Diversity

 - AIR is providing training for all employees on unconscious bias, diversity and inclusion in an effort to foster a holistic understanding of the many dimensions of diversity.

-Visit the AIR website to learn more about AIR’s diversity and inclusion efforts.
+Visit the AIR website to learn more about AIR’s diversity and inclusion efforts and read our CEO's blog post on diversity and inclusion at AIR.

 Established in 1946, with headquarters in Washington, D.C., the American Institutes for Research is a nonpartisan, not-for-profit organization that conducts behavioral and social science research and delivers technical assistance both domestically and internationally in the areas of education, health, and the workforce.
 For more information, visit www.air.org.